filegeiasou/Basics_Arduino/README.md

 ### 6. Countdown Display
 - Description: A countdown timer implemented with a 7-segment display.
 The code allows you to set the countdown duration and displays the remaining time.

+### 7. Traffic Light
+- Description: A simple traffic light project with three LEDs.
+The code simulates the standard traffic light sequence of red, yellow, and green lights.

 ## Usage
 Each project folder contains the necessary source code and additional resources.
 Follow the instructions in each project's README file for setup and usage details.